ZeroMemoryEx/Terminator/README.md

 # Terminator

 * Reproducing Spyboy technique to terminate all EDR/XDR/AVs processes
-* Spyboy sells the software for prices ranging from $300 for a single bypass to $3,000 for an all-in-one bypass [for more detail](https://www.bleepingcomputer.com/news/security/terminator-antivirus-killer-is-a-vulnerable-windows-driver-in-disguise/)
+* Spyboy was selling the Terminator software at a price of $3,000 ,so here is it for free [for more detail](https://www.bleepingcomputer.com/news/security/terminator-antivirus-killer-is-a-vulnerable-windows-driver-in-disguise/)
 * the sample is sourced from [loldrivers](https://www.loldrivers.io/drivers/49920621-75d5-40fc-98b0-44f8fa486dcc/)
 # usage